zappala/python-networking-and-threading/README.md

 > python threadShared.py -n [number]

-## Threaded Download
+## Download

+In the `download` directory are two programs that demonstrate using the Python Requests library.
+The program `download.py` downloads a set of URLs, located in `urls.txt`, and stores them in a directory called `downloads`.

+> python download.py -i [input file] -d [download directory]

-This program modifies `download.py` to create a separate thread to download each URL:
+The program `threadedDownload.py` creates a separate thread to download each URL in parallel:

 > python download.py -i [input file] -d [download directory]